 If you don’t know the answer to the above questions before getting your website built, you could end up spending a lot of time and money building something that will not only not help you grow your business, but cost even more of your valuable money and time.

 Tip: Don’t Focus On People When Assigning Responsibilities, Focus On Processes

 Create a document (e.g. flowchart) outlining exactly who will do what in terms of looking after the processes involved in managing your website and content creation.

 Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your organization accountable for managing these.
 This will help you understand how much responsibility and work is involved in each part of the process, explain why you are asking people to take on additional responsibilities, and assist you in planning the allocation of resources accordingly.

 Congratulations!
-You have completed all the steps of the website planning process and can now start exploring options for getting your new site built.
+You have completed all the sections of the website planning process and can now start looking at options for getting your website built.

-Hopefully, now you have a better understanding of the web site planning process and how WordPress can help you grow your business online.
-If you need information or help with any aspects of website marketing, see the other articles we’ve published on this site or contact us.
+Hopefully, now you have a better understanding of the website planning process and how WordPress can help you build a better business online.
+If you need information or assistance with setting up your website or blog, see the other articles we have published on this site or contact us.

-We also recommend that you consider subscribing to our site, as we plan to add lots more content, resources and useful tips for small businesses on how to develop your web site marketing strategy.
+Please consider subscribing to our blog, as we plan to add loads more content, resources and useful business tips on developing a successful online marketing strategy.

 "These tutorials have so much information and are easy to understand.
 If you use WordPress or plan to in the future these will help you with everything you need to know." - Valisa (Mesa, Arizona)